sethvoltz/home-setup/README.md

 pveum user add terraform-prov@pve

 ### IMPORTANT: Copy/paste and save the token value (secret) presented after running the command below.
-You are only shown it once and need to set it later as PM_API_TOKEN_SECRET
+You are only shown it once and need to set it later as in terraform.tfvars
 pveum user token add terraform-prov@pve api

 pveum aclmod / -user terraform-prov@pve -tokens 'terraform-prov@pve!api' -role TerraformProv